 Cons: Hard to cut; requires a specially designated saw for cutting; can prove to be difficult to match due to the multiple hues found in bricks; hard to clean; Absorbent and highly porous

 7. Window Backsplashes

 Window backsplashes are a relatively new design concept that has been readily embraced by home decorators.
-The growing popularity of window backsplashes can be attributed to its many benefits in terms of creating airy and open settings.
+The growing popularity of window backsplashes can be attributed to their many benefits in terms of creating airy and open settings.

-Window backsplashes provide opportunities for fresh air and much needed ventilation in bathrooms.
+Window backsplashes provide opportunities for fresh air and much-needed ventilation in bathrooms.
 Backsplashes constructed from windows also provide plenty of natural light, which serves to make rooms feel larger and more expansive.
 The copious amounts of light give smaller bathrooms an open and airy feel.